Birkhoff strata of Sato Grassmannian and algebraic curves: Resolution of singularities and transitions between strata

+Now let us consider the quintic (\ref{0F25}).
+It has two ordinary double points.
+Complete resolution of these singularities without changing the genus (zero) is performed by quadratic transformations in two steps.
+In the final form it is given by the first four equations (\ref{bigcellcurr}) and the fifth degree Veronese curve in the space with coordinates $ (p_1,p_2,p_3,p_4,p_5)$ is the corresponding regularized curve.

+The regularization of the quintic (\ref{0F25}) by increasing genus to one is provided by the transition to the quintic (\ref{1F25}) via the procedure of rising the Laurent tail of the type (\ref{01tailgrowth}).
+Cutting the Laurent tail one passes from the stratum $\Sigma_1$ to $\Sigma_\varnothing$.

+Similar procedure of resolution of singularities take place for trigonal curve (\ref{singtrigcurv}) and $(4,5)$ curve (\ref{0F45}).
+In the big cell their genus one regularized version are given by the curves (\ref{1stratTrig} ) and (\ref{1F45}).

+Singularities of trigonal curve (\ref{1stratTrig}) in the first stratum can be resolved again in two ways .
+The first way consists in performing quadratic transformations from $p_{4}$ to the new variable $p_{2}$ defined by

-The corresponding regularized curve in the three dimensional space $(p_2,p_3,p_4)$ is the genus one curve which is the intersection of the cylindrical surfaces generated by the elliptic curve (\ref{1stratellcurv-red}) and the surface defined by equation (\ref{p4p2-1strat}).
-Second regularization is provided by the transition from the curve (\ref{1stratTrig}) to the genus two trigonal curve (\ref{2strattrigcurv}) in the stratum $\Sigma_{1,2}$.
-Analogous mechanism of resolution of singularities take place for other algebraic curves in Sato Grassmannian.
-It has a particular simple form for the Grassmannian Gr$^{(2)}$.
-In the big cell $\Sigma_\varnothing^{(2)}$ the blowing-up of singular hyperelliptic curves (\ref{FnGr2-bigcell}) is performed by the series of quadratic transformations in the same way as that described above for the general big cell $\Sigma_\varnothing$.
-As far as the regularization with the change of genus is concerned we again consider general projections of the normal rational curves (\ref{FnGr2-bigcell}) on the two dimensional subspaces with coordinates $(p_2,p_{2n+1})$.
-For the twisted cubic it is given by equation (\ref{degEllzeros}) with $H^1_2=0$ and has the polynomial parameterization (\ref{k2k3}).
-Comparing the curve (\ref{degEllzeros}) with the elliptic curve (\ref{2C6}) in $\Sigma^{(2)}_2$, we observe that the regularization of the curve (\ref{degEllzeros}) is achieved by the procedure of the instant growing-up of the full Laurent tail given by
+The corresponding regularized curve in the three dimensional space $ (p_{2},p_{3},p_{4})$ is the genus one curve which is the intersection of the cylindrical surfaces generated by the elliptic curve (\ref{1stratellcurv-red} ) and the surface defined by equation (\ref{p4p2-1strat}).
+Second regularization is provided by the transition from the curve (\ref{1stratTrig} ) to the genus two trigonal curve (\ref{2strattrigcurv}) in $TB_{W_{1,2}}$ .

-where $H^3_{2n+1}$ should obey constaints (\ref{oddH2Gr}).
-So again $k_1(p_1)$ from $\Sigma_\varnothing^{(2)}$ becomes formal parameter in Laurent series in $\Sigma_1^{(2)}$.
-An inverse process of degeneration of the elliptic curve (\ref{2C6}) consists in cutting-down the Laurent tail for $p_2$, (i.e. putting $H^3_{2n+1}=0$, $n=1,2,3,\dots$).
-In such a procedure higher order singular hyperelliptic curves (\ref{FnGr2-bigcell}) from $\Sigma^{(2)}_0$ become genus one singular hyperelliptic curves (\ref{p=C-1Gr2}) from $\Sigma^{(2)}_2$.
-In order to regularize the curves (\ref{FnGr2-bigcell}) for any $n$ completely one applies the growing-up mechanism to $p_{2n+1}^{(0)}$ from $\Sigma_\varnothing^{(2)}$.
-Namely, by the substitution